davelively14/flatfoot/spade_channel.md

 ### <a name="get-ward"></a>get_ward

-Given a ward id as a passed parameter, will return a ward and it's associated ward_accounts via channel broadcast.
+Given a ward id as a passed parameter, app will asynchronously return a ward and it's associated ward_accounts via channel broadcast.

 Javascript call pattern:
 ```javascript